Earth Island Institute: Alumni projects

-2013 Solomon Islands dolphin massacre
+2013 Solomon Islands dolphin slaughter

-In January 2013, Fanalei villagers on the island of Malaita in the Solomon Islands slaughtered close to 900 dolphins in retaliation for a payment dispute with Earth Island Institute.
-The dolphin slaughter occurred after villagers refused to renew a memorandum of understanding with Earth Island Institute that expired in April 2012.
+In January 2013, Fanalei villagers on the island of Malaita in the Solomon Islands slaughtered 700 dolphins after villagers refused to renew a memorandum of understanding with Earth Island Institute that expired in April 2012.
 Villagers claim EII promised them $2.4 million Solomon Island Dollars (about $335,000 U.S.) to stop trading dolphins and dolphin-derived products for two years, but only received $700,000.

 Chairman Atkin Fakaia of a local villagers' association claimed that villagers had to kill the dolphins to trade the meat and teeth for money to survive in the local economy.
 Earth Island Institute Director Lawrence Makili accused the association of mishandling the first $300,000 invested under the original MOU.
 Makili accused the villagers' association of seizing funds and failing to distribute them.